Shelley A.S. Alexander, Ed.D.

 Edward Crivello '81

-Edward is the Assistant to the Director at the US Army Natick Soldier Research, Development and Engineering Center in Natick Massachusetts.
+Edward was the Assistant to the Director at the US Army Natick Soldier Research, Development and Engineering Center in Natick Massachusetts.
 A graduate of Worcester Polytechnic Institute with a degree in Chemical Engineering (81), he has over 30 years of experience in executing Army/DOD research, development, and acquisition activities.
-As the Assistant to the Director, he manages the daily operations of over 800 Science and Engineering professionals and staff who carry out basic research, applied technology and engineering development for Soldier related products including combat clothing and individual equipment, helmets, body armor, flame and chemical protective materials, aerial delivery systems, shelters, and combat rations.
+When he was the Assistant to the Director, he managed the daily operations of over 800 Science and Engineering professionals and staff who carried out basic research, applied technology and engineering development for Soldier related products including combat clothing and individual equipment, helmets, body armor, flame and chemical protective materials, aerial delivery systems, shelters, and combat rations.
 Mr. Crivello is an active member of the Knights of Columbus, a member of the Hopedale Country Club, and an MGB and Toy Train enthusiast.
 He lives in Franklin, Massachusetts with his wife Fernanda and two children, Matthew (WPI Class of 15) and Christina, a Franklin High School Senior.

-$40 million when I retired in 2000.
-After retiring, I volunteered daily at the schools my son attended, until he graduated.
-He is now a 4th year student at WPI majoring in Biomedical Engineering and is my proudest accomplishment - by far!
-I have lived in Nashua, New Hampshire for 36 years and work part time at a local middle school doing food service.
-In my leisure time, I enjoy cooking, reading and doing the never ending improvement projects around my home and garden.
+In her career, Lee Erb spent 25 very rewarding years employed by Digital/Compaq.
+She began as an order entry clerk and managed a tele-ordering organization with weekly revenues over $400 million when she retired in 2000.
+After retiring, Lee volunteered daily at the school her son attended until he graduated.
+Her son is a 2014 WPI graduate with a degree in biomedical engineering and is Lee’s proudest accomplishment—by far!
+She has lived in Nashua, NH, for 36 years and now works part-time at a local middle school in their food service department.
+In her leisure time, Lee enjoys cooking, reading and doing the never ending improvement projects around her home and garden.

 Nancy Ryan Gray